 Studies show that routines are effective in improving positivity and reducing depression and hopelessness.
 Your new routines will do the work for you to make sure you’re doing the best you can to achieve your goals.

 Habit stacking can make the art of forming a habit much easier than going at it alone, but locking in new daily habits is still a challenge.
 If you forget to add your stacked habit one morning, don’t beat yourself up.

 Focus on your wins and successes while learning from your slip-ups.
 Why did you miss that habit in the morning?
 Did you forget, or were you just being lazy?

 Once you answer that question, make another plan to help you not miss out on the habit tomorrow.

 Stay positive and remind yourself that you’re doing good work for your body and mind in building a new routine.

-Without positivity, it’ll be more difficult to remember why you’re building a habit in the first place—to better yourself!
+Without positivity, it’ll be more difficult to remember why you’re building a habit in the first place—to better yourself and stay productive!

 This article was written by Mike Floeck.
 Mike is a writer for Mint specializing in career planning, budgeting and personal development.